-Jan Bovard is a ceramic artist who lives and works at her studio on a seven acre macadamia nut farm, which is nestled on the fertile slopes of Hualalai Mountain on the Big Island of Hawaii.
+Jan Bovard is a ceramic artist who lives and works in her studio on a seven-acre macadamia nut farm.
+It is nestled on the fertile slopes of Hualalai Mountain on the Big Island of Hawaii.

 She has been working with clay since 1973.
-In the past forty years, she has traveled extensively throughout Asia, the Pacific and Europe, and has gathered inspirations and techniques from thirty seven different countries.
+Over the past forty years, she has traveled extensively throughout Asia, the Pacific, and Europe, gathering inspiration and techniques from thirty-seven countries.
 One of her most recent trips was a return trip to Japan, where she was invited to participate as a resident studio potter at Shigaraki Ceramic Cultural Park for six months.

-Jan’s early training as a potter was inspired and encouraged by the late architect and potter, Joseph Wertz, who himself had studied with the masterful Living Treasure, Shoji Hamada of Japan.
-Jan’s pottery has been strongly influenced by the Japanese culture.
+Jan’s early training as a potter was inspired and encouraged by the late architect and potter Joseph Wertz, who studied with the masterful Living Treasure, Shoji Hamada of Japan.
+Jan’s pottery has been strongly influenced by Japanese culture.

 She presently exhibits in her studio and Japan.
 Her pieces can be found in private collections throughout America, Europe, and Asia.